“If anything would get there, Tyseley would. She always had a habit of getting to where she was supposed to be – come hell or high water.”

 We’re the only the theatre company in the world to tour by narrowboat.

-Tyseley is our home and mode of transport for most of the summer months.
+Tyseley is our home and mode of transport for most of the summer months (not a floating venue, as some initially think).
 She’s a star in her own right, so we’ve dedicated this page to her.

 Tyseley is powered by a wonderful Russell Newbery engine.
 Have a listen by pressing play below.